Obsessive Compulsive Disorder (OCD) Treatment in Halifax

 Pure Obsessions

-These individuals may experience relentless unwanted thoughts about causing harm to themselves or others.
-There are no overt behavioral rituals but repetitive thoughts (e.g., counting or specific words) may be used to reduce anxiety.
-The reality is that people with pure obsessions are highly unlikely to care out the thoughts that seem to pop into their heads.
+Individuals with pure obsession OCD may experience relentless unwanted thoughts about causing harm to themselves or others.
+There are no overt behavioural rituals but repetitive thoughts (e.g., counting or specific words) may be used to reduce anxiety.
+The reality is that people with pure obsessions are highly unlikely to carry out the thoughts that seem to pop into their heads.
 These thoughts have nothing to do with the person’s character, desires, or intentions – it simply means that the person has OCD and that treatment to stop the thoughts may be helpful.

 Religious or Moral Obsession

-People with this subtype of OCD have thoughts related to religious or moral shortcomings, are unwanted, cause significant distress, and would be seen as excessive by most people of a similar faith or in a similar environment.
+People with a religious or moral obsession subtype of OCD have distressing thoughts related to spiritual or moral shortcomings that are unwanted, cause significant distress, and would be seen as excessive by most people of a similar faith or in a similar environment.

-The most common approaches to treating OCD are cognitive-behavioral therapy and medication (usually belonging to the antidepressant classification).
-Often, medication is combined with cognitive-behavioral therapy.
+The most common approaches to treating OCD are cognitive-behavioural therapy and medication (usually belonging to the antidepressant classification).
+Often, medication is combined with cognitive-behavioural therapy.

 ● Creating and slowly working on an OCD anxiety hierarchy -starting with easy changes, gaining skill and comfort, and then attempting more difficult challenges